NExTplusplus/TCR/README.md

 # DCR
-Deep Conversational Recommender in Travel
+Code for Deep Conversational Recommender in Travel

+The train and test interface is define in main.py under the /model folder